Chreggii/syntax-highlighter/Docs/API Specs/Formal Syntax Highlighter API.md

 ### Parameters

-The parameters are the same as the request for `GET /lex-string`.
+The parameters are the same as the request for `POST /lex-string`.

 ### Response